janis-jenny/Calculator/README.md

 <p align="center">
   <strong>Made by Jenny Cárdenas</strong>
   <br>
-  This is a basic calculator created as part of the odin project javascript course.
-It allows to make basic calculations. for instance, addition, multiplication, etc.
+  This is a basic calculator created as part of the React.js module.
+I used functional components, hooks, routes, and modules for style.
+It allows making basic calculations. for instance, addition, multiplication, etc.
 </p>

 <p align="center">